-The ALMR represents the majority of commercial processors of mercury-bearing wastes in the U.S. Member companies accomplish about 85% of all the lamp recycling done each year.
-Association Members provide a comprehensive service network throughout North America to assist with collection, processing, recycling, and recovery of spent mercury lamps, ballasts batteries, electronic products, and other wastes with hazardous levels of mercury.
+The ALMR represents the majority of commercial processors of mercury-bearing wastes in the U.S. and around the globe.
+Member companies accomplish about 85% of all the lamp recycling done each year through a comprehensive service network to assist with collection, processing, recycling, and recovery of spent mercury lamps, ballasts, batteries, electronic products, and other wastes with hazardous levels of mercury.
+Lamp recycling also facilitates the recovery of Rare Earth Elements considered critical for many uses.
 Member companies embrace high professional standards to provide quality products and recycling services to assist customers with their needs, while ensuring integrity and satisfaction from 60 locations in the U.S.

 Minnesota community offers free compact light bulbs and free recycling for the old ones!

 (Article by Bryan Zollman of the Sauk Centre Herald reprinted with permission)

 Customers of the Sauk Centre, MN Public Utilities Commission can exchange unbroken bulbs for new ones.

 The PUC is offering a program to help residents recycle their compact fluorescent light bulbs.
 Because the bulbs contain mercury and it costs to have them recycled, the PUC is making sure people don’t dispose of them in their garbage and is offering a new light bulb free of charge for any unbroken bulb turned in.